Upgrade an Azure Kubernetes Service (AKS) cluster

 Set node drain timeout value

 At times, you may have a long running workload on a certain pod and it can't be rescheduled to another node during runtime, for example, a memory intensive stateful workload that must finish running.
 In these cases, you can configure a node drain timeout that AKS will respect in the upgrade workflow.
 If no node drain timeout value is specified, the default is 30 minutes.
-Minimum allowed drain timeout value is 5 minutes.
+Minimum allowed drain timeout value is 5 minutes and the maximum limit of drain timeout is 24 hours.

 Set node drain timeout for new or existing node pools using the